-Welcome and thank you for your interest in The Co-op School, we appreciate your confidence.
-As a cooperative school that prides itself on being connected to our families, we understand how important and challenging the process of finding the best school for your child can be.
-The Co-op School strives to provide a process that is both supportive and transparent.
+Welcome and thank you for your interest in The Co-op School.
+As a cooperative that prides itself on being connected to our families, we understand how important and challenging finding the best school for your child can be.
+Given that, we strive to provide a process that is both supportive and transparent.

-Step 1: Inquire and schedule a tour
+Step 1: Schedule a Tour

-Step 2: Submit an online application
+Step 2: Submit an Online Application

-Step 3: Receive your notification
+Step 3: Receive Notification